zpipe07/front-end-coding-test/src/example1/example1.md

 * Add an on-click event that toggles the card front-to-back via the button at the bottom of the card.
 Use the existing frame in the `example1.js` file.

 ## Ready?
 Set?
 [Go!](../example1.html)
-Click here to go to the rendered view of the first test: [Test 1](../example1.html)